California’s Privacy Gamechanger

 In 2018, the European Union enacted legislations putting strict limits on the way companies obtain, analyze, buy, and sell consumer data.
 The General Data Protection Law, or “GDPR,” was the first meaningful law requiring multi-national companies to adjust their practices in the name of consumer privacy and empower consumers to know and limit how their data is used.
-California will be taking a similar step in 2020.
+California took a similar step in 2020.

 The right to privacy in California is not new.
 California’s Constitution was amended to give Californians an explicit right to privacy in 1974.

 “All people are by nature free and independent and have inalienable rights.
 Among these are enjoying and defending life and liberty, acquiring, possessing, and protecting property, and pursuing and obtaining safety, happiness, and privacy.”

 This guarantee is not present, at least not explicitly, in the federal constitution.
 “The California Constitution provides that all people have a right of privacy.
 This express right is broader than the implied federal right to privacy.”
 Digital Music News LLC v.
 Superior Court (2014) 226 Cal.App.4th 216, 228.